Current and new projects

 Family friendly prisons international project

 We are working with an international team in the USA and UK, through the International Coalition for the Children of Incarcerated Parents (INCCIP), to develop a survey of child and family friendly practices and policies in prisons around the world.
-The survey is set for recruitment and issue in mid-2018.
+The survey is ongoing.

 Analysis of effectiveness of Sale of Alcohol Act 2012 and District Licensing Committees

 Following on from last year's successful HPA -funded study of access to justice for objectors to alcohol licence applications, this study looks more broadly at whether the legislation and regulatory processes are working effectively.
 Key concerns are potential unevenness between areas.

 We continue to provide survey services to the UC Law School longitudinal study of law students.
 Now in its fifth year, some of the participants have completed their degrees and are moving into further study or out into the workforce.

 HPA study of access to legal advice for communities

 This study included four regional case studies of communities contesting the proliferation of alcohol outlets in their areas.
 Many issues were raised about the functioning of the legislation and regulatory processes, and a further study is now underway.

 Loves me Not programme against family violence 2013